 The Homer C. Thompson Vegetable Research Farm is located 10 miles from the Cornell campus.
 It is a primary location for the College of Agriculture and Life Sciences' historically important vegetable research.
-Thompson Farm serves several departments, including Horticulture, Entomology, Plant Breeding and Plant Pathology.
 The 260-acre farm includes a 30-acre certified organic parcel for organic vegetable and grain research.
 Well-known by local citizens, the farm is popular for its "field days," which give local commercial farmers and amateur gardeners the chance to learn about state-of-the-art planting and best management practices.
-The farm is managed by CUAES as a site for interdisciplinary research aimed at optimizing vegetable production systems for the Northeast.
+Specialized farm equipment, such as a small plot herbicide sprayer, is designed for precise cultivation and management of small research plots.
+The farm is managed by Cornell AES as a site for interdisciplinary research aimed at optimizing vegetable production systems for the Northeast.

-- Testing the newest breeding lines of potatoes with best potential of production in New York, to develop appropriate cultural practices, utilization recommendations and yield assessments, which assists local growers in successfully adopting these new varieties.
+- Testing the newest breeding lines of potatoes with best potential of production in New York, to develop appropriate cultivation practices, utilization recommendations and yield assessments, to guide local growers.
+Researcher: Walter De Jong

 - On the certified organic acres, research includes trials on vegetable cover cropping; vegetable, wheat and field corn variety trials for organic systems; crop rotations; minimum tillage and the effects of organic nutrient sources on soil quality, to identify new strategies for vegetable production.
-Anu Rangarajan explains zone tillage (video)
+Researcher: Anusuya Rangarajan

 Organic Agriculture at Homer C. Thompson

 Researchers are currently conducting trials on organic production systems in order to meet the short-term and long-term needs of organic farmers.
-Organic farming is a small but important segment of the U.S. farming market.
+Organic farming is an important, fast-growing segment of the U.S. farming market.
 It offers small- and mid-size farms an option that can improve economic viability and environmental sustainability.
-It is also the only sector with an increasing numbers of farmers.
+It is the only sector with an increasing numbers of farmers.
 Organic practices are moving beyond a "niche" market and are an increasingly an important part of today's agricultural landscape.

 Annual Food Donations

-Every year, the farm donates large amounts of fresh produce to local food banks and non-profit food networks.
-Since 2004 over 1 million pounds of produce were donated, including potatoes, corn, green beans, peppers, cabbage, beets, melons, squash, pumpkins and collard greens to local area food banks to distribute to families in need.
+Thompson Research Farm has a long history of donating large amounts of fresh produce to local food banks and non-profit food networks.
+Since 2004 the farm has donated more than 1.8 million pounds of produce, including potatoes, corn, peppers, cabbage, beets, onions, melons, squash, pumpkins and tomatoes to help combat local food insecurity.